avadella/CS435/Project 1 - Socket/README.md

 # Design a Socket Object
-## Design and Write an object in C++ which implements a Socket class to wrap the C-style socket API
+## Create an Object in C++ to Implement a Socket Class that Wraps the C-style Socket API
 This is an object-oriented starting point for other assignments, and we will create some of the code together after reviewing ideas together.

 ## Socket Class Design